FernandoBasso/devnotes/content/Math/Intervals and Ranges in Math and Programming.md

 \mathopen{[}i_{0}, i_{1}, i_{2}, ..., i_{n}\mathclose{)}
 $$
 Where $i$ represents an index position and $n$ represents the array length.
 Note that the interval is closed on the left so that the index 0 is included, but open in the right so the index $n$ is _not_ included such that we don't fall of the right edge of the array index and end up with an _off-by-one_ error.

+> There are only two hard things in computing: naming things, cache invalidation, and off-by-one errors.

 ## Resources